nimroddolev/chime_tts/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Debug Log Messages**
+Please provide your debug messages to help understand and address the bug.
 Enable debug logging for the integration:

 1. Turn on debug logging
 ```
 service: logger.set_level